 Figure 1: Polar motion since 2006 with 180 day prediction in Yellow

 Figure 2: x and y pole coordinates from 1962 to 2011 : x (left) and y (right) components

 The Figure 3 shows a decomposition of the x and y coordinates of the pole since 1890 into a trend, the seasonal and Chandler terms.
 The series shown is EOP(IERS) C 01.
 The residual motion in the lower part of the figures includes irregularities with recurrence times ranging from days to years that are forced by the atmosphere.

 Polar motion has diurnal and semi-diurnal variations with amplitudes of a fraction of millisesond of arc (mas) that are due to the oceanic tides.
 A correction model is available in the IERS Conventions (2003).
 A Fortran function for computing this effect is available on our WEB site.

 Figure 3: Decomposition of x (left) and y (right) pole coordinates since 1890 in trend, Chandler term and seasonal term

-Figure 4 : Mean pole.
-This Table or this give coordinates of the mean rotation axis in the IERS Terrestrial Reference Frame, obtained by gaussian filtering.
+Figure 4 : Filtered pole.
+This Table or this give the smoothed polar motion in the IERS Terrestrial Reference Frame, obtained by gaussian filtering.